Peer Review

 • If something is genuinely unclear, give partial credit and note it in the comments rather than zero.

-If you really cannot evaluate something, that is fair feedback in itself - the participant did not document well enough.
+If you cannot evaluate something, that is fair feedback.
+The participant did not document well enough.

 Writing a good review